Public intoxication: Australia

 The Royal Commission into Aboriginal Deaths in Custody (1987–1991) found public drunkenness disproportionately affected Aboriginal people.
 Public drunkenness was decriminalised in New South Wales in 1979, in South Australia in 1984.

-In New South Wales, police have the discretion to issue "on the spot" fines or infringement notices for "drunk in public", a fine that can cost the individual over $480 (4 penalty units).
-Community Legal Centres across the state complain about these fines and the impact it has had on various vulnerable members of the community, including young people, homeless people, and minority groups.
-For example, a "drunk and disorderly" fine in New South Wales starts at $550.
-As of February 2009, local councils in New South Wales are not allowed to charge people who drink in alcohol-free zones; they are only permitted to confiscate the alcohol of the intoxicated person.
+In New South Wales, being intoxicated in a public place is not, by itself, a criminal offence.
+However, police may give an intoxicated person a direction to leave a public place where the person's behaviour is disorderly, poses a risk to public safety, is likely to cause injury or may result in property damage.
+Failure to comply with such a direction without a reasonable excuse is an offence.
+Intoxicated behaviour may also constitute offensive conduct under section 4 of the Summary Offences Act 1988 if it occurs in or near a public place or school and is considered sufficiently offensive according to contemporary community standards.
+The offence carries a maximum penalty of six penalty units or three months' imprisonment and may instead be dealt with by a penalty notice.
+Separate rules apply to licensed premises, where an intoxicated, violent, quarrelsome or disorderly person may be required to leave.
+Refusing to leave, attempting to re-enter within 24 hours or remaining near the premises may attract an on-the-spot fine of $550 for each offence or a maximum court-imposed fine of $5,500.
+In an alcohol-free zone, police may confiscate and dispose of alcohol being consumed, although drinking in the zone does not itself attract a fine.

 By legislative changes in February 2021, Victoria will finally decriminalise public drunkenness from November 2022, after which drunkenness will be treated as a public health issue, not a criminal one.
 In Victoria, there are currently two drinking offences: "drunk in a public place" and "drunk and disorderly in a public place".
 These are separate offences contained in the Summary Offences Act 1966 which have their own power of arrest.
 Changes in 2006 allow police to issue an infringement notice for these offences, in addition to the traditional method of charging and bailing the offender to the Magistrates' Court.
 The current fine attached to the infringement notice is $590 for a first offence and $1,100 for a subsequent offence.
 A person arrested for being drunk or drunk and disorderly is held at the Melbourne Custody Centre or the cells at a police station or placed in the care of a friend or relative.

 Queensland is the only state left within Australia that has a specific criminal offence of public drunkenness still in force.
 In late 2024, the Northern Territory immediately re-introduced enacted laws to explicitly ban public drunkenness and being a public nuisance as two board stand alone criminal offenses.